XinyiZ001/mSHINE/README.md

 ***
 ## Data Preparation

+The experimental datasets used in paper are available at https://drive.google.com/file/d/1g3Ln0fzCIqUO7A1GTZpKntXSUaiJdqgZ/view?usp=sharing
 To run mSHINE on your HIN whose name is **XXX**(we use the dataset cora as an example blow), two files should be provided:
    1)**XXX.hin** (HIN dataset);
    2)**XXX.config** (Meta-path info)